People Management – Workforce Shortage: Acceptance is the First Step

 OK, you’ve probably heard it all before.
 The question is: What are you doing about it?

 I know this is an enormous challenge, but the first step is acceptance.
 Move through the “five stages of grief” (see the insert box) as quick as you can and accept the fact this isn’t going away.
 Acceptance is critical, because if you want to survive, you must have open eyes and be prepared to make serious commitments.
-Sadly, I think too many companies are in denial and either underestimate the magnitude of the workforce shortage or ignore it altogether.
+Sadly, I think too many companies are in denial and either underestimate the magnitude of the maintenance workforce shortage or ignore it altogether.
 For these firms, disaster awaits.

 For those of you who have accepted the challenge, your primary focus should be on employee retention.
 There is nothing more costly to a company than losing a critical employee.
 I’m not suggesting that you throw money around to retain critical employees through bonuses or matching an outside offer.
 Successful retention is more strategic and has several key components.
 These components aren’t difficult to identify.
 Just start with the employee’s point of view.
 When describing an ideal employer, the top three factors given by employees (aside from location) are consistent: